Koala research and advice

 The results on koala occupancy and density in response to harvesting were recently published in the Nature Portfolio of Journals titled Regulated timber harvesting does not reduce koala density in north-east forests of New South Wales.

-Koala and habitat response post-wildfires at the research sites
+Koala and habitat response post-wildfires at research sites

 In August 2020, the NSW Forest Monitoring Steering Committee approved funding to investigate the impact of the 2019-20 wildfires on koalas and their habitat.
 This leveraged existing research from this program in a cost-effective way and provides priority information for decision making and community.